sayan-hi/zkp-credential-framework/docs/architecture.md

 ## System Model

-The framework operates in a distributed setting involving four entities:
+The framework operates in a distributed setting involving four primary entities:

-- **Issuer**: An authority that attests to and vouches for the truth of a holder's attributes by signing them cryptographically (TRUSTED authority whose attestation carries cryptographic weight).
+- **Issuer**: An authority that attests to and vouches for the correctness of a holder’s attributes by issuing cryptographically signed credentials.

+> The issuer is a trusted authority, whose attestations carry verifiable cryptographic integrity.

   **Examples:**

     - Government (Aadhaar, PAN Card, Passport)
     - University (Degree certificates, transcripts)
     - Employer (Employment proof, salary slips)
-    - Bank (Income statements, KYC)
+    - Bank (Income statements, KYC records)

-- **Holder (Prover)**: The individual who possesses identity attributes and must prove specific claims about them to various verifying parties.
+- **Holder (Prover)**: The individual who possesses private attributes α and must prove specific claims about them to verifiers using zero-knowledge proofs.

   **KEY CHALLENGES USER FACES:**

-     - Must share MORE data than the verifier actually needs
+   - **Over-disclosure:** Must reveal more information than required
-     - Cannot control what the verifier does with her data
+   - **Loss of control:** Cannot control storage, reuse, or sharing of disclosed data
-     - Same sensitive data repeated to EVERY verifier
+   - **Repeated exposure:** Same sensitive attributes shared across multiple verifiers
-     - No technical guarantee against data misuse or re-sharing
+   - **No misuse guarantees:** No cryptographic protection against data aggregation or re-sharing

-- **Verifier**: Entities that need to verify specific claims about the holder - but each only NEEDS specific information, yet receives everything. verifier only NEEDS specific information...but they GET everything.
+- **Verifier**: Entities that need to validate specific predicates over user attributes (e.g., α>18), but in conventional systems receive excessive information.

-   **Here's the disparity:**
+   **Here's the disparity: Required vs. Disclosed Information**

    | VERIFIER | WHAT THEY NEED | WHAT THEY GET |
    |----------|----------------|---------------|